JonathanGibson1991/Final-Year-Project-DT080B/README.md

 # Final-Year-Project-DT080B
-A final Year project in DIT (Dublin Institute of Technology) involving a phone application
+A final Year project in DIT (Dublin Institute of Technology) involving a phone application in the involvment of storing some sort of personal data about the phone owner.